fruit098/pex-sol/README.md

 -   main.go
     -   same functionality as mysteryFn but in golang
 -   test.sh
-    -   bash script for just sane check if random inputs produces same output for my golang solution and challenge
+    -   bash script for just sane check if random inputs produces same output for my golang solution and challenge, test is based on random 1100 strings of length 1 to 11